dingran/traffic-sign-classifier/README.md

 | Slippery Road			| Slippery Road      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+The model was able to correctly guess 11 of the 11 traffic signs, which gives an accuracy of 100%.
+It is particularly encouraging to see that test_011 was correctly classified despite of additional marking on the sign, occlusion of trees and a totally difference color scheme (thanks to the robustness of grayscale images and preprocessing)

 This compares favorably to the accuracy on the test set of ...

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)